clement-joye/Kubernetes-UI-Tests/README.md

 ### Other information

-- A publication about the project is available on Medium at:
+- A publication about the project is available [here on Medium](clementjoye.medium.com/decrease-ui-tests-time-execution-f95eb141ec65)

 ### Contributing